-^{} The warrants may have their expiry time accelerated at any time prior to the expiry of the warrants if the volume-weighted average trading price of the corporation's shares on the TSX Venture Exchange is greater than 10 cents for 15 consecutive trading days, at which time the corporation may give notice in writing to the warrant holders within 10 days of such an occurrence that the warrants shall expire on the 30th day following the giving of such notice.
+The warrants, which form part of the units, may have their expiry time accelerated at any time prior to the expiry of the warrants if the volume-weighted average trading price of the corporation's shares on the TSX Venture Exchange is greater than 12 cents for 15 consecutive trading days, at which time the corporation may give notice in writing to the warrant holders within 10 days of such an occurrence that the warrants shall expire on the 30th day following the giving of such notice.
+A total share issuance costs incurred equaled \$226,142, of which \$222,826 was assigned to the value of the share purchase warrants based on the Black Scholes pricing model.

-During the prior year period, March 31, 2015, the Company completed a non-brokered private placement for \$435,000 by issuing 8,700,000 Units at a price of \$0.05 per unit, Each unit consists of one common share (8,700,000 in total) and one-half of a non-transferable common share purchase warrant (4,350,000 in total), with each full warrant exercisable into one common share of the company at an exercise price of 7.5 cents for a period of 24 months from the date of issuance.
+On April 8th in the prior year, the Company completed a second tranche non-brokered private placement for \$60,000 by issuing 1,200,000 Units at a price of \$0.05 per unit, Each unit consists of one common share and one-half of a non-transferable common share purchase warrant, with each full warrant exercisable into one common share of the company at an exercise price of 7.5 cents for a period of 24 months from the date of issuance